Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Conclusions

-Simulations where planetary seeds are initially distributed in the inner and outer disk (inside and outside the snowline) produce systematically close-in icy super-Earths.
-This contrasts with the predominant view that super-Earths are mostly rocky \citep{owenetal12,jinmordasinietal18,vaneylen17}.
-We show that the formation of close-in systems dominated by rocky super-Earths requires special conditions such as the formation of planetary seeds only inside the snowline (e.g. $<$2~AU) and a vigorous growth by pebble accretion in the inner disk (suggesting the existence of large rocky pebbles or of a low scale-height pebble layer in the inner disk).
+Our simulations where planetary seeds are initially distributed in the inner and outer disk (inside and outside the snow line) produce systematically close-in icy super-Earths.
+This is in contrasts with the results of atmospheric photoevaporation models that suggest that super-Earths are mostly rocky \citep{owenetal12,jinmordasinietal18,vaneylen17}.
+Our finding is probably more aligned with the results of \cite{zengetal19}, which suggest that super-Earths larger than 2$\rearth$ are water-rich planets.
+Finally, we also show that the formation of close-in systems dominated by rocky super-Earths requires special conditions such as the formation of planetary seeds only inside the snow line (e.g., $<$1-2~AU) and vigorous growth by pebble accretion in the inner disk (suggesting the existence of large rocky pebbles or of a low-scale-height pebble layer in the inner disk).
+These same systems typically show that the innermost rocky super-Earths tend to be rocky whereas the outermost ones tend to be icy.
+This is consistent with the results of \cite{zengetal19} which suggest that the super-Earths exposed to the greatest stellar fluxes are mostly rocky.

-Overall, the results presented here support those of \citet{izidoroetal17} and suggest that pebble accretion, migration and dynamical instabilities is a powerful combination of mechanisms to explain the bulk of the super-Earth systems orbital and mass properties.
-However, the fact that our simulations require special conditions to promote the formation of rocky super-Earths is puzzling.
-The required conditions seem to diverge from our current understanding of planetesimal formation, which indicates the snowline as the most favourable place to produce planetary seeds \citep{armitageetal16,drazkowskaalibert17} and also contrast with the own structure of the solar system.
-Thus we are left with the following question: Where are icy super-Earths that are so easy to form in planet formation simulations?
+Overall, the results presented here are in agreement with \citet{izidoroetal17} and suggest that pebble accretion, migration, and dynamical instabilities is a powerful combination of mechanisms to explain the bulk of the orbital and mass properties of super-Earth systems.
+However, if super-Earths are all rocky, very special conditions would be required to promote their formation in our models.
+The required conditions seem to diverge from our current understanding of planetesimal formation, which indicates the snow line as the most favorable place to produce planetary seeds \citep{armitageetal16,drazkowskaalibert17}, and are also in contrast with the assumption that larger icy ---rather than rocky--- pebbles are necessary to explain the structure of the Solar System.
+Instead, our results suggest that at least some super-Earths should be water-rich planets.